muratk3n/thirdwave/en/README.md

 ---

----

 Thucydides's Trap?
 Bih who dat Thucydides?
 Speaka English.

+---

+They are at 1/10th (which they got to with Western help), does it make sense that ratio go up to 1/2th?
+It'd seem not.
+The obscene help so far creates weird dynamics, even movies beome bizarre.

 ---